diracdeltas/spleeter4max/README.md

 ## before you start

-all instructions were tested with Max 8.1 / Ableton 10.1 and will not work for earlier versions.
+all instructions were tested with Max 8.1 / Ableton 10.1 and will not work for earlier versions. also your CPU must [support AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) - unfortunately this excludes older computers like ~2010 Macbooks.

 ### windows steps: